libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

 The java world offers a lot of different IDEs.
 All of them will have minor advantages and disadvantages, but in the end they all do their job, so feel free to choose whichever you like most.

 ## (1.)
 Android Studio
-For newcomers wanting to not only target desktop, but mobile platforms as well, we recommend Android Studio.
+For newcomers wanting to not only target desktop, but mobile platforms as well, **we recommend Android Studio**.
-{: .notice--primary}
+{: .notice--info}

 - JDK: is provided by Android Studio
 - IDE itself: [Android Studio](https://developer.android.com/studio)